What is Second Chances?

 Click here to learn more about Second Chances

-Second Chances OWI program registration fee is $400.
+Second Chances OWI program offers the following classes:

 This includes hotel room, meals, D.O.T. certificate, and notification to Clerk of Courts.
 This does NOT include Alcohol Evaluations.
 Alcohol Evaluations can be purchased separately for $115